top of page

 Why Was This Alignment Selected?

-CUWCD completed a comprehensive resiliency study of the Alpine Aqueduct Reach 1 to understand the risks associated with the existing alignment.
+CUWCD completed a comprehensive resiliency study of the AA-1 to understand the risks associated with the existing alignment.
 The major risks to the aqueduct are seismic events and landslide movement.
 The study developed several aqueduct realignment alternatives and evaluated each according to the project resiliency and operation criteria.
-Using the resiliency study recommendations, CUWCD and the Department of the Interior, as Joint Lead Agencies, completed a National Environmental Policy Act (NEPA) study, along with additional studies to determine the best alignment.
+Using the resiliency study recommendations, CUWCD and the DOI, as Joint Lead Agencies, completed a National Environmental Policy Act (NEPA) study, along with additional studies to determine the best alignment.

-Following a public meeting, the agencies selected a Preferred Alternative with the alignment that included 1060 North because it avoids the landslide complex, improves the physical integrity, functionality, and long-term viability of the aqueduct.
-For more information on the environmental process, view the FONSI and Final EA, Final Project Report (Phase II), and Phase I Report.
+Following a public meeting, the agencies selected a Preferred Alternative for the alignment that included 1060 North because it avoids the landslide complex and improves the physical integrity, functionality, and long-term viability of the aqueduct.
+For more information on the environmental process, view the FONSI and Final EAFinal Project Report (Phase II), and Phase I Report.

 What to Expect During Construction